travis-ci/docs-travis-ci-com/user/trusty-ci-environment.md

 _Note: We're unable to build **PHP 5.2** on Trusty so far, so trying to use it will result in a build failure when phpenv fails to compile it_

-#### Other runtimes
+#### Other software

-Other runtimes are available to install using `apt-get` and the official Ubuntu packages, any third party PPAs or custom scripts that you manually setup in your `.travis.yml`
+You can install other Ubuntu packages using `apt-get`, or add third party PPAs or custom scripts.

 ### Data Stores